thegreat38/thegreat38/README.md

 ## Electrical Engineer - Full-stack Builder

 I build practical software at the intersection of electrical engineering, full-stack product development, AI systems, and cloud deployment.
-My current work is focused on turning ideas into working products: career navigation tools, trend discovery apps, web studio platforms, AI-assisted workflows, and deployable cloud-backed applications.
+My current work is focused on turning ideas into working products: AI-assisted developer tools, trend discovery apps, web studio platforms, automation workflows, and deployable cloud-backed applications.

 I am learning in public, building project-first, and using each repo to sharpen how I design, ship, test, and operate real software.